DakEnviy/taten/README.md

-# electron-quick-start
+# electron-template

 **Clone and run for a quick way to see an Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is A minimal Electron template with coffeescript and sass support based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.

-A basic Electron application needs just these files:

-- `index.html` - A web page to render.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-- `package.json` - Points to the app's main file and lists its details and dependencies.

 You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).